Dangerous Camps for Boys Easter 2019

 Our details: BIC: AIBK IE2D IBAN: IE21 AIBK 9332 9535 6483 73.

-For others, the minimum payment with the application is one week’s camp fee.
-You may also pay the full cost of the camp when booking (e.g. 2, 3 or 4 weeks together).
+You must pay the cost of the camp when booking (e.g. 2, 3 or 4 weeks together).
 If a person is unable to attend the camp then a full refund of the camp fee will be made, less a maximum of €20 booking deposit (for very late cancellations).

 Can I pay all at once?

 Otherwise the minimum amount payable by a family at booking stage is the cost of one week’s camp (cheques payable to Rockbrook Park School).
-The payment, less a maximum of €20 booking deposit (applicable only to late cancellations), is fully refundable, should the child be unable to attend.
-Very few people drop out after deposit stage, so this payment system is easier and clearer for parents and it cuts down considerably on our camp administration.
+All payments, less a maximum of €20 booking deposit (applicable only to late cancellations), are fully refundable, should the child be unable to attend.
 Any balance on the camp fee is payable on the first day of the camp.